While outsourcing IT is getting increasingly popular, there are questions to ask about how to do it properly.

 Consider technology (if you have already chosen one), sector, industry, and features.

-How do you communicate during the project?
+How do we communicate during the project?

 Should I stay in-house or outsource?